thenextbilliononline/thenextbillion.online/README.md

 Once you make your changes, you must use git.
 From your terminal, run each of these line.

 `git add --all`
-`git commit -m "write a commit message here"`
+`git commit -m "tell us what changes you made here"`
 `git push origin feature/pick-a-branch-name"`

 What this does is submite a 'pull-request' where administrators can review your code and make it work.